 I wrote up a quick little tutorial, just in case you wanted to whip one up too.

 How to make a Shirred Swim cover-up in any size

 - Any type of knit or lightweight cotton (anywhere from 3/4 to 2 yards, depending on how many you are making, what size, and the width of fabric.
 You will need to take your measurements in step one before shopping for fabric.
 My fabric was 60 inches wide, so I only needed 1 yard for my dress and 3/4 for my daughter’s.)

 - Ruler, measuring tape

-- steam iron
+- Steam iron

-- standard sewing supplies
+- Basic sewing supplies

 Step 1: Get your measurements and cut fabric.

-Measurement B: Measure from armpit to desired length and add 1 inch.
+Measurement B: Measure from armpit to the desired length and add 1 inch.
 (If you choose to not hem the top or bottom, don’t add the extra inch.)

 Measurement C: For the straps, we’ll get this one later…